Energinet-DataHub/geh-core/source/App/documents/development.md

 > Also read the general [development.md](../../../docs/development.md) as is contains information that is relevant for all NuGet package bundles.

+## Http authentication and authorization

+The extensions for registrering JWT authentication in the `FunctionApp` and `WebApp` packages should be kept in synch:

+* `AddJwtBearerAuthenticationForIsolatedWorker`
+* `AddJwtBearerAuthenticationForWebApp`

+In the future we might consider moving it to `Common` or share it by other means, but in the first release in `FunctionApp` we want to keep it separate.

 ## ExampleHost applications

 To be able to develop effeciently, especially with regards to dependency injection extensions and other types of startup configuration, we have implemented a number of `ExampleHost` applications.